-- Holding a 'welcome meeting' to all new parents/families in Nursery and Reception - Holding 1:1 induction meetings to support the completion of all required information - Providing supporting documentation (key information about the school)
+- Holding a 'welcome meeting' to all new parents/families in Nursery and Reception - Holding 1:1 induction meetings to support the completion of paperwork - Providing supporting documentation (key information about the school)

 Home visits are held for all Nursery and Reception new starters.
-Effective information gathering is vital.
-Home visits will focus on informal observations of the child and their environment.
+Effective information gathering is vital: home visits will focus on informal observations of the child and their environment.
 Key questions will ascertain the child's: